.. py:currentmodule:: NonlinearTMM

 .. literalinclude:: ../Examples/ExampleTMMForWaves.py

-The results of those calculations are bellow.
-Despite the fact, that the structure
+The results of those calculations are below.
+Despite the fact that the structure

 is the same, the dip in the reflection is different.
 The reason for this behaviour

-is that as the resonances of SPPs are narrow, they also require well collimated
+is that as the resonances of SPPs are narrow, they also require a well-collimated

 beam to excite them.
-Also field enhancment is ca 3 times lower, as expected.
+Also, the field enhancement is approximately 3 times lower, as expected.
 On

-the right side, the electrical field norm is shown.
-It is clearly visible, that
+the right side, the electric field norm is shown.
+It is clearly visible that

-Gaussian beam is incident form the left, and it gets reflected from the metal film (z = 0).
+a Gaussian beam is incident from the left, and it gets reflected from the metal film (z = 0).

 Part of the energy is transmitted to excite SPPs at the metal-air interface.
 The

-excited SPPs are propagating on the metal film and are absorbe after ca 20 μm of
+excited SPPs are propagating on the metal film and are absorbed after approximately 20 μm of

 propagation.